moises-ai/moises-db/README.md

 - `track.name`
 - `track.genre`
 - `track.sources`
+- `track.activity`

-The stems and audio are computed on-the-fly.
-You can create a stems version only of the dataset using the `save_stems` method of the `MoisesDBTrack`.
+The stems and mixture are computed on-the-fly.
+You can create a stems-only version of the dataset using the `save_stems` method of the `MoisesDBTrack`.

 ```
 track = db[0]